 24. Find a way to turn seasonal shoppers into loyal customers

-Your website will be visited by a large number of holiday shoppers and people who look for Black Friday discounts.
+Your website will be visited by a large number of holiday shoppers and people who look for best keys and locksmiths and Black Friday discounts.
 But even if that was the reason they came to your website, it’s not impossible to get those seasonal shoppers to return.

 You build relationships with the people who become your customers during Black Friday by sending out post-sale emails.
 If they haven’t registered on your website, you can put those retargeting pixels to good use and create retargeting ads that have good copy and show off your newest products.

 25. Discuss tactics to see what worked well